Gengsu07/DEGengsuProject/README.md

 ### What is going to achieve?

-> Many games released every day in multi platform like PC, Xbox and even in mobiles.
-As enthusiast, we want discover how many games released each month in 2024 and how is the distribution?
+> Many games are released every day on multiple platforms like PC, Xbox, and even on mobiles.
+As enthusiasts, we want to discover how many games released each month in 2024 and how is the game platform's distribution.

 ---